o-metanoid/hex-fucker/README.md

 - *Overlap*: Whether overwrites can overlap (yes = more intense, no = more spaced out)
 - *Skip Header Bytes*: Always skip the first 8 bytes of each chunk (start corrupting from byte 9)

-## Smear Mode (Temporal Drag/Smear)
+## Smear Mode (Temporal Drag/Smear) [EXPERIMENTAL]

+**WARNING:** Smear mode is experimental and may cause video playback issues or unexpected results.
+Use with caution and always back up your original files.

 **Smear mode** is a special corruption mode designed to create temporal drag and smear effects across video frames, with reduced chaotic jitter and improved visual persistence.
 When enabled:

-- **Corruption is applied every 4000–8000 bytes further into each subsequent frame** (sliding window effect)
+- **Corruption is applied at the start of each frame's data** (after the chunk header)
 - **Each corruption block is 1024 bytes** (large, visually persistent)
 - **2–3 stable patterns** are randomly selected at the start and reused for all corruptions in this run (pattern stability)
-- **Header safety:** No corruption is applied to any file offset within the first 100KB, preserving file readability
+- **Header safety:** No corruption is applied to any file offset within the first 10KB, preserving file readability
 - **First 2 frames are skipped** (to avoid likely I-frames)
 - **Enable with:** `--smear-mode`